MiguelB512/Harris_Crime_Trends/README.md

 - What predictions be made about which crimes are more predominant during certain times of the year?

-## Google Slides Overview
-Click [here](https://docs.google.com/presentation/d/1Psy_9680WhK3Fl6l-vSwBj8kEAoRhaeSkPDeJF36BqE/edit?usp=sharing) for a short presentation about the overview of our project

 ## Communication protocols